tiepdotme/home/faqs.md

 ---

 #### Are your reels fully sealed?
-Our reels are as close to fully sealed as can be.
-As with all reels, we recommend properly cleaning with fresh water after saltwater use to ensure the reels longevity.
+Our reels are as close to fully sealed as they can be.
+As with all reels, we recommend properly cleaning with fresh water after being used in saltwater to ensure the longevity of the reel.

-#### Can I purchase reels directly through the Factory?
+#### Can I purchase reels directly through IRT?
-IRT Reels currently sell factory direct and through authorized dealers.
-If you would like to purchase a reel or are interested in becoming a dealer, please [contact IRT reels](/info/contact/contact-us).
+IRT<sup>®</sup> Reels currently sell factory direct and through authorized dealers.
+If you would like to purchase a reel or are interested in becoming a dealer, [contact IRT Reels](/info/contact/).

-#### Where and how can I order additional parts for my IRT Reel?
+#### Where and how can I order additional parts for my IRT<sup>®</sup> Reel?
-You may order replacement parts for reels and tools directly from IRT Reels.
-[Contact us](/info/contact/contact-us) directly and we'll help you out.
+You may order replacement parts for reels and tools directly from IRT<sup>®</sup> Reels.
+[Contact us](/info/contact/) directly and we will assist you.

 #### What is recommended for basic maintenance of my reel after every use?
 Rinse your reel completely with clean, fresh water.
-Wipe the reel down with the recommended IRT light oil lube.
+Wipe the reel down with the recommended IRT<sup>®</sup> light oil lube.
 When storing, loosen the drag.
-More information can be found on our [Maintenance and Repair page](/info/support/maitenance-and-repair).
+More information can be found on our [Maintenance and Repair page](/info/support/maintenance-and-repair/).

 #### Where are the reels manufactured?
-We produce and assemble every component in the United State of America and the majority of the reel is manufactured right here in Pine Grove USA.
+We produce and assemble every component of our reels in the USA, and the majority of the reel itself is manufactured right here in Pine Grove, PA.

 #### How long is the turnaround time for service?
-Conservatively two weeks but generally turned around in one week’s time.
+Conservatively two weeks, but generally turned around in one week’s time.